-In this new live-online program, attendees will gain the tools to incorporate individual and family values in effective wealth planning, creating shared purpose, and strategic philanthropy.
-You'll examine different approaches taxable investors can take to capture value, from simple to complex, and draw important lessons from successful multigenerational families.
+In this live-online program, attendees will gain the tools to incorporate individual and family values in effective wealth planning, creating shared purpose, and strategic philanthropy.
+You'll examine different approaches taxable investors can take to capture value, from simple to complex, and draw important lessons from successful multi-generational families.
+You'll deepen your knowledge of important concepts including taxable investment strategy, balance sheet and cash flow management, strategic philanthropy, selecting financial advisors, and risk management.

 Members of the same family can derive considerable benefit from taking this program together.
 The program provides a foundation for continued productive dialogue well into the future.
 It also can bring together family members from different generations in an environment where they can explore and validate different perspectives.
 To attend as a family, contact us for a simple group registration process.

-This program features live sessions held Mondays, Wednesdays, and Fridays starting at 9am CST over a two-week period.
+This program features live sessions held Mondays, Wednesdays, and Fridays starting at 9am CT over a two-week period.

 Lectures will be recorded and available to participants any time during the program and for three weeks thereafter.
 Discussion groups will not be recorded.